bloxstreet/support/guides/training-guide.md

 **Host:** *On behalf of all MRs and HRs here, I wish you the best of luck in passing this training session.
 Trainers, please be patient until your LRs are teleported to you.*

-**At this point, the Host will teleport LRs to trainers.
-Try to keep an eye on where the LRs are to ensure you don’t teleport someone currently being trained.**
+**At this point, the Host will teleport four LRs to each trainer.
+Try to keep an eye on where the LRs are to ensure you do not teleport someone currently being trained.**

 **Anybody who decides to idle during training should be kicked.**